Lighthouses of Guatemala: Pacific Coast

 version of Anton Jensen's photo is

-at right, Juan Bauer has a photo, and a view from the sea is available.
+at right,and Google has a street view.
 The lighthouse is noticeably taller than the

 front light in a Google satellite